Natural Remedies

 Heat & Cold Therapy

-Heat and cold therapy (thermotherapy and cryotherapy) are among the oldest and most accessible pain relief methods, and remain foundational in modern multidisciplinary pain management.
-Understanding when to use each — and how to combine them — can provide rapid, drug-free relief for a wide range of musculoskeletal conditions.
-Clinical research consistently ranks these as first-line non-pharmacological interventions, recommended by both the CDC and APA guidelines.
+Heat and cold therapy (thermotherapy and cryotherapy) are among the oldest and most accessible pain relief methods, and they remain common tools in multidisciplinary pain management.
+Understanding when to use each — and how to combine them — may provide short-term, drug-free relief for many musculoskeletal symptoms.
+They are often included among non-pharmacological options, especially when paired with movement and appropriate medical guidance.

 Read more